 Charging and export hardware

-Not confirmed: The exact port, charger compatibility, and cable set on a seller’s used Han remain unknown until photographed and tested.
+Not confirmed: The exact port, charger compatibility, cable set, and condition-specific fast-charge behavior on a seller’s used Han remain unknown until photographed and tested.

 Action: Demand connector photos and a recent charging-session record before treating the car as export-ready.